snakesonaguy/CL_DEVWKS-2225/README.md

 ---

-## Opening the code in your Integrated Development Environment:
+## STEP 2: Opening the code in your Integrated Development Environment:

 You can now move into the lab directory.
 From the open terminal type: